 Keep your interface simple

-One big performance issue we found in HTML5 apps was that moving lots of DOM elements around makes everything sluggish — especially when they feature lots of gradients and drop shadows.
+One big performance issue we found in HTML apps was that moving lots of DOM elements around makes everything sluggish — especially when they feature lots of gradients and drop shadows.
 It helps a lot to simplify your look-and-feel and move a proxy element around when you drag and drop.

 Firefox, Chrome, and other browsers include built-in tools that can help you diagnose slow page rendering.
 In particular, Firefox's Network Monitor will display a precise timeline of when each network request on your page happens, how large it is, and how long it takes.